 True artisan sourdough bread recipes require a lot of time and a lot of patience – and I don’t typically have much of either.

 But this week I decided to buckle down and tackle this recipe.
 I thought to myself, if I can make no-knead artisan-style sourdough bread in a weekend, then how much different can it be?

 I’m so happy I did.

 Just look at that slice!
-This bread was perfect on its own as well as part of a beautiful BLT sandwich.
+Pain de Campagne was perfect on its own as well as part of a beautiful BLT sandwich.